 - Everybody wants to “help” you find a job and…

-- There are some basic requirements China requires of all foreign English teachers.
+- There are some basic requirements China has for all foreign English teachers.

 One such requirement is the TEFL Certification, which stands for “Teaching English as a Foreign Language”.